Visitors expected for the eclipse - Miami Valley Today

-TROY — With such an extremely rare opportunity to see a solar total eclipse in the Miami Valley area on April 8, visitors are sure to pour into numerous local cities that are in the pathway of the eclipse.
+TROY — With such an extremely rare opportunity to see a total solar eclipse in the region April 8, visitors are sure to pour into numerous local cities in the pathway of the eclipse.

 According to NASA, a total solar eclipse happens when the moon passes between the sun and Earth, completely blocking the face of the sun.
 People located in the center of the moon’s shadow when it hits Earth will experience a total eclipse.
 The sky will darken, as if it were dawn or dusk.